AresMUSH/aresmush/game/plugins/config/help/backups.md

 > **Permission Required:** Performing backups requires the Admin role and (in some cases) access to the server shell.

 It's important to make backups of your game database and code.
-There are many ways to do this.
-A few are discussed here.

-## Backup Strategies

 There are several ways to back up your game, so you can choose the one that works best for you.
 See the AresMUSH.com tutorial [Backing Up The Game](http://aresmush.com/tutorials/manage/backups) for more information.

 ## S3 Backups